alfux/alfux/README.md

 - 👋 Hi, I’m @lfux
-- 👀 I’m interested in maths, music, video games, parties.
+- 👀 I’m interested in informatics, maths, music, video games, parties.
 - 🌱 I’m currently developping a video game with some friends.
 - 📫 How to reach me alexis.t.fuchs@gmail.com